klgallagher/klgallagher.github.io/_pages/talks.md

   - 2023: Relationships between krill hotspots and penguin biogeography (oral presentation)
   - 2017: Results from Research Experience for Undergraduates (REU) program focused on drivers of long-term change on Bermuda's coral reefs (in person poster)
 - Ocean Sciences Meeting
+  - 2024: Habitat suitability modeling for penguins (poster) and habitat use in baleen whales in the New York Bight (talk)
   - 2022: Retention of simulated vertical migrators in an Antarctic biological hotspot (virtual talk)
   - 2020: Modeled retention times within Palmer Deep Canyon (in person talk, presented by Dr. John Klinck on my behalf)
 - SCAR Open Science Conference